 - Strong demand for registered nurses in California

-Another major concern for anyone considering a career in nursing is the ability move up the career ladder.
-Two-year nursing programs in California leading to RN licensure not only offer a quick and affordable path to starting your nursing career, but they also provide a solid academic foundation for continuing your nursing education to earn a BSN or graduate nursing degree.
+Another major concern for anyone considering a career in nursing is the ability to move up the career ladder.
+Two-year nursing programs in California leading to RN licensure not only offer a quick and affordable path to starting your nursing career, but they also provide a solid academic foundation for continuing your nursing education, whether you’re interested in earning a BSN or graduate nursing degree.

 To find out more about advancing your nursing career by earning a BSN or graduate degree, be sure to check out EduMed’s Online RN to BSN Programs in California and Top RN to MSN Online Programs guides.